johnvenkiah/CI_PP5_John_Venkiah/README.md

 29. As a logged in user, I can remove a product from my Wish List, so that it no longer is there

-30. As a logged in user, I can add products from my Wish List to my cart, so that I can easily purchase them
+30. As a logged in user, I can add products from my Wish List to my cart, so that I can easily purchase them (user story removed for now)

 #### Epic 7: Reviews